Busting the 10,000-Hour Myth

-I’m here today to bust a pretty popular myth.
+I’m here today to bust a pretty popular myth that you can’t learn piano fast in 21 days.
 It’s one that I think has been holding a lot of people back from trying to learn a new skill, and I’m not just talking about playing piano.

 A Common Misconception About Learning